Implementation and characterization of the dice lattice in the electron quantum simulator: Introduction

 A peculiar property of the dice lattice compared to the Lieb one is the evolution of the energy spectrum under the application of a perpendicular magnetic field.
 In the absence of disorder, the dice lattice exhibits extreme wavefunction localization, leading to a peculiar energy spectrum characterized by three perfectly flat bands: two with finite and opposite energies and a third at zero energy.
 This localization phenomenon, known as Aharonov-Bohm caging \cite{vidal1998aharonov, Vidal_2000, vidal2001disorder}, arises from the interplay between lattice geometry and the applied magnetic field, contrasting with the ordinary Anderson localization occurring in a disordered system.
 A few experiments have shown the signature of the Aharonov-Bohm caging in the dice lattice~\cite{Abilio_1999,Naud_2001,Li_2022,Martinez_2023}.

 In this article, we propose a realization of the dice lattice in the electron quantum simulator.
 Specifically, we will consider the case of decorating with CO molecules the surface (111) of Cu~\cite{gomes2012designer,Khajetoorians_2019}.
 We propose in total three different realizations differing for the amount of CO molecules implemented and the area of the unit cell.
 We evaluate the spectral properties of these configurations and show how they map into the simplest next-nearest-neighboring tight-binding approximation.
-The advantage of implementing the dice lattice compared to the Lieb lattice roots is down to the compatibility between the space group of the dice lattice with one of the Cu(111) substrate.
+The advantage of implementing the dice lattice compared to the Lieb lattice roots is down to the compatibility between the space group of the dice lattice with one of the Cu(111) substrates.
+It is important to note that the set of parameters we used for our implementation are in agreement with the experimental parameters~\cite{gomes2012designer,slot2017experimental,Kempkes_2019,Kempkes_2019_b,Freeney_2022}.

 The paper is organized as follows.
 In \textbf{Section}~\ref{dice_TB}, we revise the properties of the dice lattice spectrum in the next-nearest-neighboring tight-binding approximation.
 In \textbf{Section}~\ref{proposal}, we present our three proposals for the experimental implementation and find the corresponding parameters to map into next-nearest-neighboring tight-binding models.
 In \textbf{Section}~\ref{lwa}, we revise the long-wavelength low-energy approximation for the dice lattice Hamiltonian expanded around the K point of the BZ, including terms describing the next-nearest-neighboring hopping terms.
 Finally, in \textbf{Sections}~\ref{butterfly_tb}, we revise the properties of the dice lattice in a perpendicular magnetic field in the tight-binding approximation.
 In \textbf{Sections}~\ref{conclusions}, we summarize the work and give some possible outlook.
+In \textbf{Appendix}~\ref{app_I}, we show what is happening when changing the system parameters compared to the standard one used in the experiments~\cite{gomes2012designer,slot2017experimental,Kempkes_2019,Kempkes_2019_b,Freeney_2022}.